adeaver/grammargrove/README.md

 - [ ] add style to user grammar rules
 - [ ] add link to quiz page
 - [ ] add "already have an account?" to index page
+- [ ] If there has been a change to user vocabulary, buttons should change to refresh
+- [ ] Link to grammar rules

 #### 06/21/2023
 - [X] Style index page